rsrsp21/Startup_Profit_Prediction/readme.md

 ## Files in Repository

-- `Data Science Profit Prediction.ipynb`: Jupyter Notebook containing the code for data analysis, model training, and evaluation.
+- `Profit_Prediction.ipynb`: Jupyter Notebook containing the code for data analysis, model training, and evaluation.
 - `50_Startups.csv`: Dataset containing information about startups and their expenses.

 ## Technologies Used